Yuzper/AML_MiniProject/README.md

  - Class 1: AI-generated text

 The full dataset contains 6 million text samples combined from both human written and AI generated content, spanning 8 different domains such as, abstracts, books, Reddit posts and recipes.
 The data contains additional meta data for the AI generated samples about the underliying model (varies GPT models, Llama etc), decoding strategies (Greedy, Random, Greedy w/ Rep Penalty, and Sampling w/ Rep Penalty) and adversarial attacks used to modify text to decieve the detectors.
+For our purposes we choose to narrow down the scope to only the Reddit posts domain, so classifying if a Reddit post is AI or human written.
 After pre-processing the data is structured into training, validation, and test splits, with combined fields (e.g., title, generation) into unified text samples.
 The dataset enables both rapid debugging (small subsets) and larger-scale experimentation for the cluster.

 ![alt text](https://github.com/Yuzper/AML_MiniProject/tree/main/readme_helper/RAID_data_distribution.PNG "RAID_data_distribution.PNG")